Mieszko I: Dagome iudex

 At the end of his life (c.
 991–992), Mieszko I, together with his wife Oda and their sons, issued a document called Dagome iudex, where the Polish ruler placed his lands under the protection of the pope and described their borders.
-Only a later imprecise summary of the document has been preserved.
+Only a later, imprecise summary of the document has been preserved.

-There are two main theories concerning reasons behind the issuing of Dagome iudex:
+There are two main theories concerning the reasons behind the issuing of Dagome iudex: